-- Particular advice on contacts around issues of special educational needs eg SEND Advice contacts, information on requesting an assessment of needs, careers and counselling contacts
+- particular advice on contacts around issues of special educational needs.
+For example, SEND Advice contacts, information on requesting an assessment of needs, careers and counselling contacts

-- Reports may be provided to support parental appeals eg Admissions or College entry;
+- reports may be provided to support parental appeals, for example, admissions or college entry

 The PLACE Programme provides significant support for PLACE-registered GCSE students, including part-time specialist support for a number of GCSE subjects and entrance for public examinations.